 With a portfolio of around 3,000 stock photos, ISO Republic is not the as big as some of the other websites on this list, but nevertheless, it’s a pretty good website.
 All the photos are free to use and do not require any attribution.
 The images have vibrant colours and great dynamic range.
 The website might be lacking in quantity, but it does makeup for it with the quality of images that it hosts.
 You can find images related to architecture, technology, nature, city/urban, and people among others.
 You should definitely check this one out from time to time, as you can find some really good gems here.

-As you can see, there are a lot of options out there.
+As you can see, there are a lot of really good free Shutterstock alternatives out there.
 Some of them have quantity while others focus on the quality.
 If you are looking for a large repository of images, you should definitely check out Foter.
 Those looking for quality should see Pexels and Gratisography.
 However, my favourite remains Unsplash.
-Check them all out and let me know which is your favourite one.
+Check them all out and let me know which is your favorite Shutterstock alternatives among them all.
 Also, help the community by mentioning any other good free stock-photo website which you think should be on the list but isn’t.